Message statuses

 - Delivery status — Was the message successfully delivered to your messaging providers and to your recipient?
 Delivery statuses are mutually exclusive, hierarchical, and implicitly managed by Knock as part of notification delivery.

 - Engagement status — How has your recipient engaged with the notification once received?
-A message can have multiple engagment statuses, or none.
+A message can have multiple engagement statuses, or none.
 Knock will implicitly manage some engagement statuses for you, but you can also manage them yourself via the Knock API.

 Delivery status